our newly installed granite seating, sponsored in part by Toyota - Evergreen

 NATURALIZATION PROJECT

-submitted by Sunningdale Elementary School, Oakville, ON
+submitted by Sunningdale Elementary School's Dreamacres Committee, Oakville, ON

 (Web-designed and maintained by AESTHETICS+DESIGN)

-Dreamacres Mini-Clip 1997-2006 6 minutes
+Mini-Clip 1997-2006 6 minutes

-Adobe Acrobat PDF FileDreamacres Information Brochure Fall 2006
+Adobe Acrobat PDF FileDREAMACRES Information Brochure Fall 2006

 (Adobe Acrobat PDF file: 180kB).